alshedivat/al-folio/_pages/students.md

 <!-- ## if you plan to apply for a PhD (and work with me) -->

-I'm looking for PhD students with a background in parallel programming and interest in high- performance computing for computational sciences.
+I'm looking for PhD students with a background in parallel programming and interest in high-performance computing for computational sciences.
 The admissions process is through [Cornell CIS](https://www.cs.cornell.edu/phd/admissions) and not through me personally.

 <!-- * A good introductory email should include a brief description of your experience with parallel programming and how it relates to my work (see [research section](https://giuliaguidi.github.io/research/) on my website). -->